You're getting sleepy...very sleepy...as your body adjusts to its new role. Give in to the urge to nap whenever you can.

 So you're going to be a mom.
 The first 13 weeks are all about adjustment: You're getting used to the idea of that little being developing inside you, while your body is adapting to the demands of building that baby.
 No wonder you're so tired!

-Mood swings are completely normal.
+Mind games Mood swings are completely normal.
 Not only are your hormones going crazy, but the prospect of parenthood may be a bit overwhelming.
 You're also probably worried about birth defects and other problems.
 (Reality check: You've got a 97 percent chance of having a healthy baby, according to the March of Dimes.)
 Then there's the humbling experience of watching your brain fly right out the window.
 Whether it's due to those pesky hormones or to a preoccupation with your growing baby, "pregnancy brain" is common.
 So don't be surprised if you put your car keys in the microwave and a cup of tea in your handbag.

-Acne medications Steer clear of all oral and topical treatments that contain vitamin A or its derivatives, such as Accutane, Retin-A and Renova.
+What to avoid Acne medications Steer clear of all oral and topical treatments that contain vitamin A or its derivatives, such as Accutane, Retin-A and Renova.
 High doses of this vitamin can cause severe birth defects in your developing baby.

 Alcohol Since no amount of alcohol has been proven safe during pregnancy, the March of Dimes and virtually all other experts recommend that pregnant women totally abstain.